NBISweden/data-submission-documentation/ENA/BGE-Sphingonotus-rubescens/README.md

     ```
     ../../../../ERGA-submission/get_submission_xmls/get_ENA_xml_files.py -f iqSphRube-HiFi.tsv -p ERGA-BGE -o iqSphRube-HiFi
     ```
+    * 5 bam files so needed to remove 4 experiments
 * Study is private, so submission.xml with hold date is used.
 * Submit using curl:
     ```